GarmanGroup/RABDAM/README.md

 - The name of the PDB file(s) to be analysed

 Either a 4 character PDB accession code, or an absolute file path (which may contain spaces).
 It is possible to run multiple structures from a single input file by listing the names of each of those structures separated by commas (see below).
+Importantly, if you wish to obtain an output cif file, you will need to specify an input cif file in addition to an input PDB file: if the input PDB file is specified via a PDB accession code then RABDAM will use this code to download both the PDB and cif files of the structure from the RCSB website; if however the input PDB file is specified using an absolute file path then you will need to also specify the absolute file path of the input cif file.
+RABDAM will assume that consecutively listed PDB / cif file paths relate to the same structure, so if you are analysing multiple structures using the same input file make sure the PDB and cif file paths are listed in the same order!
 This is the only parameter not stipulated by a keyword, and which does not have a default value.

 -	The output directory, *dir*